 Deposits and investments made by the System are governed by Chapter 32 of the MGL.
 The System engages investment managers that adhere to MGL c.
-32, sec 23(3), the "Prudent Person" rule, which permits (among other things) the investment in corporate bonds, equities, alternative and real estate investments.
+32, sec 23(3), the "Prudent Person" rule, which permits (among other things) the investment in corporate bonds, equities, private equity, and real estate investments.

-(c) Interest Rate Risk
+Interest Rate Risk

-The following is a listing of the City's fixed-income investments and related maturity schedule (in years) as of June 30, 2015 for the primary government and December 31, 2014 for the Retirement System (in thousands):
+The following is a listing of the City's fixed-income investments and related maturity schedule (in years) as of June 30, 2017 for the primary government and December 31, 2016 for the Retirement System: